Dynamic Wetting by Concentrated Granular Suspensions: Materials, methods and sample characterization

-The density of each solution is determined using a 25 mL (BRAND® BLAUBRAND®) Gay-Lussac pattern pycnometer made of borosilicate glass.
+The density of each solution is determined using a \SI{25}{\milli \liter} Gay-Lussac pattern pycnometer made of borosilicate glass (BRAND\textregistered BLAUBRAND\textregistered).
 The surface tensions measured using OCA 35L (DataPhysics Instruments GmbH, Germany) and all the refractive index measurements were conducted at the D-Line wavelength of \SI{589.29}{\nano\meter} using a spectral-refractometer (SCHMIDT + HAENSCH GmbH, Germany).
-The comprehensive details of the refractive index matching approach can be found in other research papers \citep{wiederseiner2011refractive}, \citep{wright2017review}, \citep{auernhammer2020transparent}.
-The mass density of the porous silica particles this study is unknown.
-Therefore, weight fractions are used to express the particle concentration of suspensions.
-The suspension mixture is prepared by weighing the suspension fluid and pouring it into glass bottles, then the desired mass of particles is introduced to the system to obtain the specific weight fraction.
-Using hand mixing followed by gentle mixing on a rolling device results in good mixing while preventing air bubble entrapment.
-In this work we focus on concentrated suspensions containing 30 and 33 wt.\% of silica particles.
-These concentrations represent the maximum amount of particles within the droplets that still allow their movement.
+The comprehensive details of the refractive index matching approach can be found in other research papers~\citep{wiederseiner2011refractive, Wenzl:2013aa, wright2017review, auernhammer2020transparent}.
 Microscopy cover slides (thickness \SI{170}{\micro \metre}) were cleaned by sonicating in water, acetone, and ethanol, then left in a vacuum oven to dry for 12 hours.
 There was no additional coating applied to the substrates to keep the (dynamic) contact angles below \SI{90}{\degree}, the ideal range for APTV measurements near the contact line.

+The suspensions were prepared by weighing the fluid into glass bottles, then adding the required particle mass to achieve the target weight fraction.
+Using hand mixing followed by gentle mixing on a rolling device ensures thorough mixing while minimizing air bubble entrapment.
+The porous silica particles used in this study exhibit a lower effective density ($\sim$\SI{1.9}{\gram\per\cubic\centi\meter}) than bulk fused silica (\SI{2.2}{\gram\per\cubic\centi\meter}) due to internal voids.
+Because of uncertainties associated with this estimation, particle concentrations are reported in terms of weight fraction rather than volume fraction (see Supplementary Information, section~\ref{Subsubsection silica density-Suppl}).